Patrice Lauzon

-Patrice Lauzon (born November 26, 1975) is a Canadian ice dancing coach and former competitor.
+Patrice Lauzon (/fr/; born November 26, 1975) is a Canadian ice dancing coach and former competitor.
 With his wife Marie-France Dubreuil, he is a two-time (2006–2007) World silver medalist.

 Personal life

 Patrice Lauzon was born in Montreal, Quebec, the son of Cecile and Norman Lauzon.
 He married Marie-France Dubreuil in August 2008.
 On December 24, 2010, Dubreuil gave birth to their daughter, Billie-Rose.